Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 • Conduct regular audits: Schedule routine audits of NHI permissions to identify unused or excessive access.
 Automate the auditing process to reduce the risk of human error and ensure consistent monitoring.

-By implementing these best practices, organizations can significantly improve their security posture.
+To address the significant challenges in managing NHIs, adopting a set of best practices is essential.
 The next section will explore how to select the right tools for NHI lifecycle orchestration.

 Selecting the Right NHI Management Solution